 In Australia and many other countries, access to medical cannabis products is only possible with the help of an approved provider.
 Those wishing to use the substance must first contact their GP.

 How is medical cannabis different to other cannabis?

 The marijuana plant is comprised of over 100 chemicals, known as cannabinoids.
 Individual cannabinoids have different effects on your body.
 Medical marijuana / medical cannabis controls the presence and amounts of cannabinoids and specifically reduces the amount of what’s known as tetrahydrocannabinol (THC), which produces a ‘high’ or ‘euphoric’ experience.

 Due to current regulations, we cannot share our exact location.
 However, we can share that our cultivating premises are located in central NSW and our manufacturing facility is situated in greater Sydney.

 Who does Medical Cannabis Australia sell to?

-As a medical marijuana wholesaler, our products are shipped around the globe.
-The countries we sell to include Australia, Germany.
+As a medical cannabis wholesaler, our products are shipped around the globe.
+The countries we sell to include Australia and Germany.
 We work with licensed retailers and adhere strictly to industry regulations.